-Our capital expenditures during 2010, 2011 and 2012 were \$58.1 million, \$72.2 million and \$28.5 million, respectively, used to acquire among others one product tanker, three pushboats, 66 barges and to expand our port terminal operations through the construction of one drying and conditioning facility, new tanks and a silo.
+Our capital expenditures during 2011, 2012 and 2013 were \$70.6 million, \$17.6 million and \$61.5 million, respectively, used to acquire and/or pay installments for among others one product tanker, six pushboats, 142 barges and to expand our port terminal operations through the construction of one drying and conditioning facility, a new conveyor belt, new tanks and a silo.
 In order to follow our current strategy for growth, we will need to fund future asset or business acquisitions, increase working capital levels and increase capital expenditures.
-For example, we are currently constructing a new conveyor belt in our dry port terminal in Uruguay which is expected to be completed in the third quarter of 2013 and two tank barges which are expected to be delivered at the end of March and June 2013, respectively.

 In the future, we will also need to make capital expenditures required to maintain our current ports, fleet and infrastructure.
 Cash generated from our earnings may not be sufficient to fund all of these measures.
-In addition, the terms of any joint venture arrangements we may enter into in the future may limit the ability of the joint venture to distribute cash to us, and other joint venture partners may need to consent to the actions taken by the joint venture.
 Accordingly, we may need to raise capital through borrowings or the sale of debt or equity securities.
 Our ability to obtain bank financing or to access the capital markets for future offerings may be limited by our financial condition at the time of any such financing or offering, as well as by adverse market conditions resulting from, among other things, general economic conditions and contingencies and uncertainties that are beyond our control.
 If we fail to obtain the funds necessary for capital expenditures required to maintain our ports, fleet and infrastructure, we may be forced to take vessels out of service or curtail operations, which could materially harm our revenues and profitability.
 If we fail to obtain the funds that might be necessary to acquire new vessels, or increase our working capital or capital expenditures, we might not be able to grow our business and our earnings could suffer.
-Furthermore, despite covenants under the indenture governing the senior notes and the agreements governing our other indebtedness, we will be permitted to incur additional indebtedness which would limit cash available for working capital and to service our indebtedness.
+Furthermore, despite covenants under the indenture governing the Senior Notes (as defined in "Item 4.B.
+Liquidity and Capital Resources-Long-term Debt Obligations-Senior Notes") and the agreements governing our other indebtedness, we will be permitted to incur additional indebtedness which would limit cash available for working capital and to service our indebtedness.

-The failure of Petrobras to successfully implement its business plan for 2011-2015 could adversely affect our business.
+The failure of Petrobras to successfully implement its business plan for 2014-2018 could adversely affect our business.

-During 2011, Petrobras announced its business plan for 2011-2015, which includes a projected capital expenditure budget of \$224.7 billion between 2011 and 2015 and provides for an increase in drilling rigs, and in connection therewith forecasts a growth in the demand for supply and specialty vessels from 287 in December 2010 to 479 by 2015.
-In addition, Petrobras has entered into an assignment agreement with the Brazilian federal government (the "Assignment Agreement") to conduct operations in specified presalt areas (areas of rock accumulations which are found under the salt layer of the Brazilian coastline and have the potential for the generation of oil), which will require additional capital expenditures by Petrobras to explore and develop the areas covered by the Assignment Agreement.
-The Assignment Agreement as well as other agreements and Brazilian regulations require that Petrobras acquire a minimum level of goods and services from Brazilian providers.
+In February 2014, Petrobras announced its business plan for 2014-2018, which includes a projected capital expenditure budget of \$220.6 billion between 2014 and 2018 and provides for an increase in drilling rigs, refining capacity and resultant fleet expenditures.
+In addition, in October 2013, the consortium under which Petrobas is the operator with a 40% ownership stake was awarded a production sharing contract to explore and exploit oil and gas in Libra block, in the Brazilian pre-salt areas (areas of rock accumulations which are found under the salt layer of the Brazilian coastline and have the potential for the generation of oil), which will require additional capital expenditures by Petrobras to explore and develop the areas covered by the production sharing contract.
+The production sharing contract as well as other agreements and Brazilian regulations require that Petrobras acquire a minimum level of goods and services from Brazilian providers.
 In addition, Brazilian law provides a preference for the utilization of Brazilian-flagged vessels in its cabotage trade.
 In May 2011, we also signed 15-year charter contracts with Petrobras for six Panamax vessels, which are subject to our option to cancel the contracts if we are unable to secure acceptable financing for the construction of the vessels (to be completed by 2018).
 Any failure to capitalize on our relationship with Petrobras could have a material adverse effect on our results of operations.